- 1 What is pear vinegar?

 Pear vinegar is extremely light and a little bit sweet in taste.
 It is prepared from freshly ripened pears.
 It is a perfect combination with salads, marinades, blue cheese salad, and sauces.
 It’s a great pairing with candied walnut salads.

-What can I substitute for pear vinegar?
+What can I use instead of pear vinegar?

 If you don’t have pear vinegar, substitute apple cider vinegar.
 The pear vinegar I like is B.R.
 Cohn’s Pear Chardonnay Vinegar.